 Assessing stay-at-home fathers

-It is really not that strange of a concept.
+It really is not that strange of a concept.
 According to the Pew Research Center, the number of fathers who do not work outside the home is approximately 2 million, as of 2012.
 This is a dramatic increase from the 1.1 million that it was, as of 1989.

-This estimation is a bit different than the 2014 assessment, conducted by The Huffington Post and the University of Minnesota, which approximated that 1.9 fathers remained at home with the kids, accounting for 16 percent of the stay-at-home parent population.
+This estimation is a bit different than the 2014 assessment, conducted by The Huffington Post and the University of Minnesota, which approximated that 1.9 million fathers remained at home with the kids, accounting for 16 percent of the stay-at-home parent population.

 However, this type of arrangement does not come without disadvantages.
 Stay-at-home fathers are less well-off financially and have lower education attainment than their working counterparts.
 They are twice as likely to lack a high school diploma as a working father, and nearly half of stay-at-home fathers are living in poverty.